pabitrabhowmik-99/Netflix_Sql_Project/README.md

-# Netflix_Sql_Project
 # Netflix Movies and TV Shows data analysis using SQL Server

-# Here I solved some business queries related to the dataset.
+Here I solved some business queries related to the dataset.
-#QUERIES:
+QUERIES:
 ---------------------------------------------------
 Total Numbers Of TV Shows and Movies in the dataset